Away to Break Under by Brummie

 A should make it clear if the disc is not coming; a clearly visible fake (or audible) signals that the long throw is not coming and B should cut underneath; this also ensures that B is looking at the thrower.

-Encourages bad thrower habits.
-In games, you don’t stare down the break lane, make a series of fakes and then throw throw the loopy around break for no gain
+My pet peeves about this drill are about when people start to play the drill rather than keeping it game-like.
+Ensure that you cut hard & throw for yards.
+In games, you don’t stare down the break lane, make a series of fakes and then throw the loopy around break for no gain